Straight to the Point

 This set of silicone oven mitts is incredibly flexible with a good fit for a variety of hand sizes, making it easy to grip onto utensils, handles, and trays.
 The mitts are a nice length to protect the lower forearm and are heat resistant in both wet and dry conditions.

-Alternative Pick: Five Two Silicone Oven Mitts
+Best Splurge: Five Two Silicone Oven Mitts

 The Five Two silicone oven mitts are a nice splurge if you’re in the market for a good-looking mitt that performs well.
 Additional features like magnets for hanging or storing, extra-long cuffs, and trendy coordinating colors make these gloves as attractive as they are useful.